z-moradipour/TaskFlow/README.md

 - **✅ Automated Tests (Coming Soon)**
   - Write unit tests for the backend service layer using xUnit or NUnit to ensure code quality and reliability.
-- **✅ Activity Log (Coming Soon)**
-  - Implement a system to track and display a history of all actions performed on a board (e.g., "User X moved card Y").
 - **✅ Real-time Collaboration with SignalR (Coming Soon)**
   - Integrate ASP.NET Core SignalR to enable live, real-time updates across all connected clients.
 When one user moves a card, it will move instantly for all other users viewing the same board.
 - **✅ Responsive Frontend Design (Coming Soon)**